Help in Efforts to Conserve and Protect The Great Outdoors

 What You Take In, Take Out

 Whatever you bring, take it home with you.
 Accommodations of all types have programs for garbage collection and recycling.
 You may wonder how different types of tourism businesses deal with trash.
 For example, at remote businesses, you may find that organic trash is composted, and paper trash is burned.
-There may be recycling programs where they ask you to sort your glass, aluminum, and plastics.
-Some may ask to take these items home with you.
+There may be recycling programs that ask you to sort your glass, aluminum, and plastics.
+Some may ask that you take these items home with you.

 If you’re out hiking, paddling, or camping here are some simple steps to follow:

 - Collect all your garbage and recycling to take with you, or drop them off at a designated garbage can or station